healexsystems/Healex.HL7-V2-Anonymizer/README.md

 # Healex.HL7v2Anonymizer

 This console application allows you to anonymize HL7v2 messages.
+The standard configuration anonymizes all identifiable data in HL7 v2 messages and hashes fields that include an ID.

 ## Motivation

-The project was built to enable data stewards and scientists to share HL7v2 sample messages without identifiable data.
+The project was built to enable anyone to share HL7v2 sample messages without identifiable data.

 ## How to use?